mspnp/aks-baseline/06-aks-cluster.md

     RESOURCEID_VNET_BU0001A0042_03=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0042-03 --query properties.outputs.clusterVnetResourceId.value -o tsv)
     RESOURCEID_VNET_BU0001A0042_04=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0042-04 --query properties.outputs.clusterVnetResourceId.value -o tsv)
     ```

-    **Automate the multi-region deployments using GitHub Actions**

-    > :book: The app team wants to automate their infrastructure deployments.
-In this case, they decided to use GitHub Actions.
-They are going to create a workflow grouping all AKS clusters in different regions that are serving the same application.

     1. Create the Azure Credentials for the GitHub CD workflow.